carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 > > ~~~
 > > {: .language-bash}
 > >
 > > Step 3.
-We now have an unzipped FASTA file.
+We have now an unzipped FASTA file.
 The parent directory `thermophilusLMG18311` is located three directories above the current one.
-To get to the first parent directory, one would type `..`; if you want to get to the second parent directory, you would use `../..`.
+To get to the first parent directory, you would type `..`; if you want to get to the second parent directory, you would use `../..`.
 Thus, to move the FASTA file to the `thermophilusLMG18311` directory, we need to type:
 > >
 > > ~~~
 > > $ mv GCF_000011825.1_ASM1182v1_genomic.fna ../../..